 You can hire taxis in the local area.

 We hope this info about Sutherland and Caithness has inspired you to start planning your holiday.
 Also on our website, you can find holiday accommodation in Sutherland and Caithness.
-The Lonely Planet Scottish Highlands and Island book is useful and if you buy direct from Lonely Planet you only have to pay for the chapters you need in digital pdf or you can buy the whole book.
-Also available from Amazon.
+The Lonely Planet Scottish Highlands and Island book is useful and available from Amazon.

 Ordnance Survey maps with free mobile download – various options are available from Ordnance Survey and Amazon.